 This article is intended for enterprise and education network administrators.
 Learn how to connect your personal MacBook Pro with Touch Bar to the internet.

-After you update your software, or when you set up your Mac after erasing the disk’s EFI partition1, you might see this message on your MacBook Pro with Touch Bar.
+After you update macOS, or when you set up your Mac after erasing the disk’s EFI partition1, you might see this message on your MacBook Pro with Touch Bar.

 You might see this message because: